aifia105/Pok-mon-cards/README.md

  - Support for all Pokémon types (Fire, Water, Grass, etc.)

  ### **Smart Sorting**
- - Sort by name (A-Z, Z-A)
+ - Sort by name
- - Sort by any stat value
+ - Sort by stat

  ### **Pagination**